Chicago Symphony Orchestra

-The Chicago Symphony Orchestra (CSO) was founded by Theodore Thomas in 1891.
-The ensemble makes its home at the Symphony Center in Chicago and plays a summer season at the Ravinia Festival.
-The music director is Riccardo Muti, who began his tenure in 2010.
-The CSO is one of five American orchestras commonly referred to as the "Big Five".
+The Chicago Symphony Orchestra (CSO) is an American symphony orchestra based in Chicago, Illinois.
+Founded by Theodore Thomas in 1891, the ensemble has been based in the Symphony Center since 1904 and plays a summer season at the Ravinia Festival.
+Klaus Mäkelä was named music director-designate in 2024, with his first contractual season to begin in 2027.
+The orchestra's most recent music director is Riccardo Muti, whose tenure spanned the seasons from 2010 to 2023, and he continues to perform on occasion as director-emeritus.
+The CSO is one of the American orchestras commonly referred to as the "Big Five".

 History

 In 1890, Charles Norman Fay, a Chicago businessman, invited Theodore Thomas to establish an orchestra in Chicago.
-Under the name "Chicago Orchestra," the orchestra played its first concert October 16, 1891 at the Auditorium Theater.
+Under the name "Chicago Orchestra", the orchestra played its first concert October 16, 1891, at the Auditorium Theater.
 It is one of the oldest orchestras in the United States, along with the New York Philharmonic, the Boston Symphony Orchestra and the Saint Louis Symphony Orchestra.

 Orchestra Hall, now a component of the Symphony Center complex, was designed by Chicago architect Daniel H. Burnham and completed in 1904.
-Maestro Thomas served as music director for thirteen years until his death shortly after the orchestra's newly built residence was dedicated December 14, 1904.
-The orchestra was renamed "Theodore Thomas Orchestra" in 1905 and today, Orchestra Hall still has "Theodore Thomas Orchestra Hall" inscribed in its façade.
+Thomas served as music director for thirteen years until his death shortly after Orchestra Hall was dedicated on December 14, 1904.
+The orchestra was renamed "Theodore Thomas Orchestra" in 1905, and today, Orchestra Hall still has "Theodore Thomas Orchestra Hall" inscribed on its façade.

 In 1905, Frederick Stock became music director, a post he held until his death in 1942.
 The orchestra was renamed the Chicago Symphony Orchestra in 1913.

 Subsequent music directors have included Désiré Defauw, Artur Rodziński, Rafael Kubelík, Fritz Reiner, Jean Martinon, Georg Solti, and Daniel Barenboim.
-Solti thought it was essential to raise the orchestra's international profile.
-He led it in a European tour in 1971, playing in ten countries.
+Reiner's work with the orchestra included a series of television appearances, the first in its history.
+He also planned but was unable to bring to fruition its first tour outside the United States.
+Later, Solti thought it was essential to raise the orchestra's international profile.
+Solti led the Chicago Symphony in a European tour in 1971, playing in ten countries.
 It was the first time in its 80-year history that the orchestra had played outside of North America.
 The orchestra received plaudits from European critics, and was welcomed home at the end of the tour with a ticker-tape parade.

-On May 5, 2008, the CSO announced the appointment Riccardo Muti as its 10th music director, starting with the 2010–2011 season, for an initial contract of 5 years.
-His contract was renewed for another five years, through the 2020 season.
-Muti's most recent CSO contract extension, announced in January 2018, is through the 2021–2022 season.
-In January 2020, the CSO confirmed that Muti is to conclude his music directorship of the orchestra at the close of the 2021–2022 season.
-In September 2021, the CSO announced a revision to Muti's contract as its music director, with an extension of the scheduled closing date of his tenure to the end of the 2022–2023 season.